lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-08-21-Integrals_II.md

 Setting aside this result using `moreover`, we prove continuity of the integrand on the **open** interval $(-1,1)$.
 (We shall deal with the endpoints later.)
-As mentioned last time, proving continuity is trivial, with the help of the theorem list `continuous_intros`.
+As mentioned last time, proving continuity is trivial with the help of the theorem list `continuous_intros`.
 The final call to `auto` is to prove that the divisor is nonzero.